These healthy muffins have a little surprise inside…

 - 1/3 cup vegetable oil or *coconut oil

-- Justin’s Chocolate Almond Butter (or nut butter of your choice)
+- chocolate Almond or peanut Butter (or nut butter of your choice)

-*Note: If you use coconut oil, you may need to heat it up under warm water or in the microwave depending on the temperature.
+*Note: If you use coconut oil, you may need to heat it up under warm water or in the microwave depending on the temperature… just make sure it is not too hot before adding it to your blender.
 Coconut oil is solid at room temp, but mine was liquid due to some warm weather we were having.
 You also need to have your buttermilk and egg at room temp so that the coconut oil doesn’t solidify when you mix the wet ingredients together.

 Preheat oven to 400 F and line your 12 cup muffin pan.